Riftriot/surferhead2/README.md

-# surferhead
+# Surferhead

-`surferhead` is a powerful Web proxy that is made to be wrapped inside an iframe.
-It's an hard fork of testcafe-hammerhead.
+Surferhead is a powerful Web proxy that is **made to be wrapped inside an iframe**.
+It's an hard fork of [testcafe-hammerhead](https://github.com/DevExpress/testcafe-hammerhead).

+> This hard fork is synced from this commit in `master` branch: [7f4279821c8754323fdc7fd6659ebeea45d15131](https://github.com/DevExpress/testcafe-hammerhead/commit/7f4279821c8754323fdc7fd6659ebeea45d15131)

 ## Core Concepts